flekschas/piling.js/README.md

 npm install piling.js pixi.js
 ```

+PixiJS is the underlying WebGL rendering engine.
+It's not pre-bundled in case your application needs to use PixiJS elsewhere.

-PixiJS is the underlying Optionally, if you want to lay out piles by more than two attributes you have to install UMAP as follows.
+Optionally, if you want to lay out piles by more than two attributes you have to install UMAP as follows.

 ```bash
 npm install umap-js